gpuweb/WSL/Spec/source/index.rst

 .. todo:: We may want to also allow variable declarations at the top-level if it can easily be supported by all of our targets.
 (Myles: We can emulate it an all the targets, but the targets themselves only allow constant variables
     at global scope.
 We should follow suit.)
-.. todo:: Decide whether we put native/restricted in the spec or not.

 .. productionlist::
     typedef: "typedef" `Identifier` "=" `type` ";"